The Meaning of Einstein's Equation: The Mathematical Details

 Using this equation we can work out the second time derivative of the volume $V(t)$ of a small ball of test particles that start out at rest relative to each other.
 As we mentioned earlier, to second order in time the ball changes to an ellipsoid.
 Furthermore, since the ball starts out at rest, the principal axes of this ellipsoid don't rotate initially.
 We can therefore adopt local inertial coordinates in which, to second order in $t$, the center of the ball is at rest and the three principal axes of the ellipsoid are aligned with the three spatial coordinates.
 Let $r^j(t)$ represent the radius of the $j$th axis of the ellipsoid as a function of time.
 If the ball's initial radius is $\epsilon$, then

 or in other words,

-Here the acceleration $a^j$ is given by equation (\ref{deviation}), with $u$ being a vector of length $\epsilon$ in the $j$th coordinate direction and $v$ being the velocity of the ball, which is a unit vector in the time direction.
+Here the acceleration $a^j$ is given by equation (\ref{deviation}), with $u$ being a unit vector in the $j$th coordinate direction and $v$ being the velocity of the ball, which is a unit vector in the time direction.
 In other words,

 No sum over $j$ is implied in the above expression.

 Since the volume of our ball is proportional to the product of the radii, $\ddot V/V \to \sum_j \ddot r^j/r^j$ as $t\to 0$, so

 where now a sum over $\alpha$ is implied.
 The sum over $\alpha$ can range over all four coordinates, not just the three spatial ones, since the symmetries of the Riemann tensor demand that $R^{t}_{ttt}=0$.